typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

    subfolders, then their contents must be recursively copied too.
 Of course the copying must be safely cancelable at any moment.

-## A concurrent system with `Fiber`s: echo server
+## TCP echo server - concurrent system with `Fiber`s

-This example is a bit more complex.
-Here we create an echo TCP server that simply replies to each text message from a client sending back that same message.
+This program is a bit more complex than the previous one.
+Here we create an echo TCP server that replies to each text message from a client sending back that same message.
 When the client sends an empty line its connection is shutdown by the server.
-This server will be able to attend several clients at the same time.
+This server will also bring a key feature, it will be able to attend several clients at the same time.
 For that we will use `cats-effect`'s `Fiber`, which can be seen as light threads.
 For each new client a `Fiber` instance will be spawned to serve that client.

 We will stick to a simple design principle: _whoever method creates a resource is the sole responsible of dispatching it!_.
 It's worth to remark this from the beginning to better understand the code listings shown in this tutorial.

-Let's build our server step-by-step.
+Ok, we are ready to start coding our server.
+Let's build it step-by-step.
 First we will code a method that implements the echo protocol.
 It will take as input the socket (`java.net.Socket` instance) that is connected to the client.
 The method will be basically a loop that at each iteration reads the input from the client, if the input is not an empty line then the text is sent back to the client, otherwise the method will finish.

 The method signature will look like this: